Surgical First Assist

 Surgical First Assistant

 Surgical first assistants provide more advanced assistance during operations, working directly with surgeons to provide exposure, hemostasis, and closure.
-They make incisions, manipulate or remove tissues, implant surgical devices, and apply dressings to surgical sites.
+Their scope of practice includes the ability to make incisions, manipulate tissues, perform subcutaneous injections, apply dressings to surgical sites as well as many other tasks that promote positive patient outcomes.

 Surgical First Assist Clinicals